Jazzg3/Personal-Projects/README.md

 ## Rural Hydropower
 ![hydro](/images/hydro.jpeg)

 In a consulting role for Calaveras Hydropower, I conducted a survey of a potential new aquisition, a 750kw hydropower plant fed by a small dam in the foothills.
-This 750kw hydropower plant is set up to sell power to PG&E directly, which is the company that provides electricity to millions the of people living in Northern California.
-My tasks included conducting technical assesments, troubleshooting, performing data analysis, and manual opperations tests.
+This 750kw hydropower plant is set up to sell power to PG&E directly, which is the company that provides electricity to millions of people living in Northern California.
+My tasks included conducting technical assesments, troubleshooting, performing data analysis, and executing manual opperation tests.